 6. TYPES OF FINANCIAL ASSISTANCE FUNDS AND AWARDS

-Federal funding for grants and cooperative agreements may be classified on the basis of the amount of discretion that DOC has in making funding decisions.
+Federal funding for financial assistance may be classified based on the amount of discretion DOC has in making funding decisions.
 The two broad classifications for types of funds are "discretionary funds" and "nondiscretionary funds."